forstupidityonly/holbertonschool-interview/README.md

 Create a function def island_perimeter(grid): that returns the perimeter of the island described in grid

+## 0x1E.
+Wild Compare

+compare if two strings are identical while s2 may contain *

 ## About Me

 * Corbin VanDeventer - [LinkedIn](https://www.linkedin.com/in/corbin-vandeventer-6551b71a9/)